Santa Trinita Maestà

 The Santa Trinita Maestà (Italian: Maestà di Santa Trinita) is a panel painting by the Italian medieval artist Cimabue, dating to c.
-1288-1292.
+1290–1300.
 Originally painted for the church of Santa Trinita, Florence, where it remained until 1471, it is now in the Uffizi Gallery of Florence, Italy.
-It represents the Madonna enthroned with the Baby Jesus and surrounded by eight angels and, below, four half portraits of prophets.
+It represents the Madonna enthroned with the Christ Child, who are surrounded by eight angels and, below, four half portraits of prophets.

 History

 The commissioning client of the painting is unknown, but they could have been a member of the order of Vallombrosians, who governed the Santa Trinita at the time, or a member of another religious order that intended the painting for another destination.

 Cimabue's Madonna Carried in Procession, Frederic Leighton, oil on canvas, 1853–1855.
 Painted when the artist was 24 and living in Florence.

 According to Vasari's testimony in his Lives, the work remained at the Santa Trinita until 1471, when it was replaced by the Trinitá of Alesso Baldovinetti and transferred to a side chapel of the church, since it was less respected than the newer Renaissance paintings.
 Over the years, it was eventually relegated to the infirmary of the monastery.
 With the reconsideration of "primitive" Italian art, the painting passed to the Florentine Galleria dell'Accademia in 1810 and then on to the Uffizi in 1919.

 At an unknown date, the painting was cut into a rectangular shape by removing the uppermost part of the painting's apex and the addition of two parts on which angels were painted.
 The panel was returned to its original pointed form during its first restoration in 1890 by Oreste Cambi.
 Cambi removed the two additions and creating an appropriately styled point for the painting, which is still present.
 A second restoration was completed by Marcucci in 1947–1948 and a third by Alfio Del Serra in 1993.

 Vasari, and the Libro di Antonio Billi attributed this painting to Cimabue, and the attribution has been confirmed by most modern scholars, with the exception of Guglielmo della Valle in the 18th century and Langton Douglas in the 19th.
 Critics are more divided, however, over the work's dating.
 It's uncertain whether the painting was executed before or after the frescoes at the Basilica of Saint Francis of Assisi.
 Contemporary critics have tended to date the work to after the frescoes, between 1290–1300.